NHAS/wag/README.md

 ## Building a release

-If you havent built the release docker image (used because it has a stable version of glibc)
+If you havent build the release docker image (used because it has a stable version of glibc) do the following:
 ```
 cd builder
 sudo docker build -t wag_builder .